HL7/fhir-gender-harmony/input/pagecontent/model.md

 Recorded Sex or Gender information may originate from a physical or electronic document that was provided to a medical provider.
 This information may also originate from fields in medical systems that were initially populated using those documents, or via patient attestations.
 The rules for collection of these documents and fields have varied significantly over time and place therefore  the relationship to current Gender Identity or Sex Parameters for Clinical Use may be unclear.

-Sex assigned at birth (SAAB), while very common and considered essential in some jurisdictions, is considered a RSG entry.
-In these cases, the “identity type” could be specified as “sex assigned at birth” or another regionally specific short text string.
-As a result of feedback from the Gender Harmony project and in-line with the Gender Harmony model, the US Office of the National Coordinator (ONC) recognized in its Standards Bulletin (SB22-2), regarding the development and finalization of United States Core Data for Interoperability (USCDI) Version 3, that “the data element Sex (Assigned at Birth) is used to represent different concepts not necessarily associated with what is assigned at the time of birth, such as clinically relevant sex for labs or diagnostic imaging, as well as administrative sex as recorded on birth certificates and health forms.”
-As a result, ONC changed the name of the data element to “Sex” acknowledging the previous limitation to information at birth.

 The RSG model includes source information so that the definition of “X” in a driver’s license can be found if necessary and the jurisdiction can be recorded.